pixel

 Technology Explained :

-The response of camber with floatability of rocker.
+The response of camber with the floatability of rocker.
 By combining camber and rocker you allow the board to be both responsive and floaty.
-The camber is between your feet as a spring keeping your contact points on the ground as you go in and out of turns allowing you to keep that edge hold longer.
+Camber between the feet acts as a spring keeping the contact points on the ground throughout the turn for better edge hold.
 Once compressed the camber will accentuate the rocker and lift the nose out more allowing it to float.

 Camber is the base of snowboarding: you need to have an edge hold enough to drive in and out of turns, the Camber acts as a shock absorber on cars they push the wheels into the road to enhance grip.
 The camber does exactly that to the edge.
 Allowing you to drive your turns longer and release later.

-Our blended rocker is a mix of float board profile and a rocker which gives you the forgiveness you want from a kids board, the flat section keeps the board form being too aggressive and the rocker segment avoids the nose catching an edge.
+Our blended rocker is a mix of flat board profile and a rocker which gives you the forgiveness you want from a kids’ board, the flat section keeps the board from being too aggressive and the rocker segment avoids the nose catching an edge.
 This gives the board a lot of forgiveness and allows your kid to learn the easy way - minimizing the scorpions.

 Blended Camrock: